The Luxury Cruise Review

 Queen Elizabeth deck plan

 The Queen Elizabeth deck plan is mostly easy to get around.
-There are a total of 12 passenger decks, the highest of which is deck 12.

 • Reception: Deck 1